The New Voice of Ukraine: 2010s

-The first issue of the magazine was published on May 16, 2014, with over 18,000 copies circulated.
+The outlet was founded in 2014 as a Russian-language publication, Novoe Vremya («Новое Время»; HB), and initially received an investment from Tomáš Fiala of Dragon Capital, the owner of the newspaper.
+The newspaper was founded with the mission of not being affiliated to any political party nor owned by any major corporation.
+The first issue of the magazine was published on 16 May 2014, with over 18,000 copies circulated.
 On the first anniversary of the Euromaidan protests, the publication launched "#remembermaidan", a hashtag campaign to honor participants in the protests.
 The website received an online interface in the Ukrainian language in 2015.